diegoMalagrida/diegoMalagrida/README.md

 - Advanced programming in **C** and **Java**.
 - Development in **Assembly (Easy68K)**.
 - Operating system concepts, including process and thread management.
+- **Database design and management**, including SQL basics and relational models.

 ---